Supraland Accessibility Report

 If you want to play Supraland, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Supraland has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Supraland, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Supraland which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Supraland, and offer accessibility features for Audio:

 System Accessibility Settings